Bryan Bullington: 2009

 Bullington reported to Spring training with the Blue Jays, and on March 3, the Blue Jays outrighted him to their Triple–A affiliate, the Las Vegas 51s.
 After Spring training, when asked about his time in Buffalo, Bullington said, "Pitching coach Scott Radinsky had me drop my arm slot, and I got back to where I was in college, feeling more comfortable and getting some more action on the ball.
 I carried that into the spring this year, and I like the way the ball's coming out of my hand."
 Bullington was moved to the bullpen as a long reliever for the 51s and served as a spot-starter.
-Bullington made four relief appearances for Las Vegas in April, going 1–1 with a 1.86 ERA, before being called up.
+Bullington made four relief appearances for Las Vegas in April, going 1–1 with a 1.86 ERA.
 On April 23, Bullington's contract was purchased by Toronto after B. J. Ryan was placed on the disabled list with shoulder soreness.
 He made four appearances, including three scoreless outings, for the Blue Jays.
 On April 30, Bullington was demoted back to Las Vegas, and was outrighted on May 6.
 He made twenty-four more relief appearances for the 51s over May and June before being placed on the disabled list for undisclosed reasons.
-He stayed on the disabled list for the remainder of the season, and finished the season with a 3–1 record for Las Vegas, compiling 7 holds, 3 saves, and a 3.52 ERA.
+He stayed on the disabled list for the remainder of the season, and finished the season 3–1 with seven holds, three saves, and a 3.52 ERA in 28 relief appearances with Las Vegas.
 After the season, the Blue Jays chose not to re-sign him and he became a free agent.

 On November 24, the Kansas City Royals signed him to a minor league contract for the 2010 season.